JasonAK19/Memefs/kernelSpace/README.txt

 Prerequisites

 A computer with a Debian-based Linux virtual machine.
-A working implementation of Parts 1 and 2 of the project.
 Install the required packages for kernel module development: sudo apt-get update sudo apt-get install build-essential linux-headers-$(uname -r)